projectcalico/calico/master/reference/advanced/etcd-rbac/index.md

 title: Setting up etcd certificates for RBAC
 ---

 When using etcd it is a good idea to protect the data stored there.
 This is even more true when you have multiple components using a common etcd cluster.
-This set of tutorials guide you through the process of locking down and segmenting access to the data in your etcd datastore.
+This set of tutorials guides you through the process of locking down and segmenting access to the data in your etcd datastore.

 ## Why you might be interested in this guide